Smol Slime

 π Tracker Hardware

-Before you start, decide on how many trackers you may need.
+Before you begin, determine how many trackers you may need.

-Trackers are required to have a battery and an inertial measurement unit (IMU).
+Trackers are required to be equipped with a battery and an inertial measurement unit (IMU).
 A magnetometer is optional.

-Buttons and slide switches are recommended but not required.
-Buttons can be added to control the tracker, and a slide switch can be used to physically disconnect a tracker's battery.
+Buttons can be incorporated to control the tracker, while a slide switch can be utilized to physically disconnect the tracker's battery.

 Microcontroller Boards